Sorry we can’t compare energy deals at the moment, but you can sign up to our switch alerts to know when new deals become available.

 Don’t leave appliances on standby

-Leaving appliances on standby can add up to around £65 a year.
-Some satellite and digital TV recorders may need to be left plugged in so they can record programmes, but almost all other electrical devices can be turned off at the plug when they’re not being used.
+Leaving appliances on standby can add up to around £40 a year to your energy bill.
+Some satellite and digital TV recorders may need to be left plugged in so they can record programmes.
+But almost all other electrical devices can be turned off at the plug when they’re not being used.

 Don’t tumble dry clothes

-Tumble dryers are one of the biggest electricity guzzlers.
-Drying clothes on racks inside or outdoors on a washing line in warmer weather could save you around £70 a year.
+Drying clothes on a washing line in warmer weather could save you around £60 a year.

 Frequently asked questions